-As your teeth move and bend towards the gap, they’ll also change the way they approach each other when you close your mouth.
+As your teeth move and merge towards the gap, they’ll also change the way they line up with each other when you close your mouth.
 DIfferent bite abnormalities can result in an onset of teeth grinding, or a jaw disorder like TMJ.
 These problems can seriously compromise the protective layer of your teeth, making you more susceptible to decay and infections.
 They can also cause persistent headaches, tooth sensitivity, and even depression.

 The bottom line

 Remember that failing to replace your missing teeth can result in the development of various dental problems, including jawbone loss, bite misalignment, and crooked teeth.
 Besides, missing teeth can make you more prone to develop gum disease, a condition highly associated with diabetes, cardiovascular disease, cancer, and dementia.
 Hence, visiting a dental specialist and undergoing appropriate treatment should be your main priority.